UKHO/Technical-Test/src/Challenge1/README.md

 ### Prerequisites

-- An IDE of your choice (we recommend Visual Studio of Visual Studio Code)
+- An IDE of your choice (we recommend Visual Studio or Visual Studio Code)
-- The .NET 6 SDK
+- The .NET 8 SDK
 - Git

 ### Setup and commands